pinefoambath/notificationcenter/README.md

 # README

-This Rails app models a notification center REST API.
+I created this app to learn more about REST APIs in Rails.
+The app models a notification center REST API.
 Admin users can create notifications, allocate them to users, and see whether these users have seen the notification.
 Users can see the notifications allocated to them.

+I also used sidekiq to understand jobs and background processes.

 ## Launching the app